Bring the party to the pool - or your next shower - with these wireless, waterproof speakers

-With the summer upon us, it's time to take your music outside and enjoy some tunes by the pool, at the beach, or on your next camping adventure.
+With the weather getting warmer and summer coming soon, it's time to take your music outside and enjoy some tunes by the pool, at the beach, or on your next camping adventure.
 Thankfully, these Bluetooth smart speakers are up to the job, as they all offer water resistance and will not be damaged if you drop them into up to a meter of water.

 The Wonderboom 2 is just four inches tall, but packs a punchUltimate Ears

-Available in blue, gray, black and red, the Wonderboom 2 speaker by Ultimate Ears is remarkably compact and portable, yet offers 13 hours of Bluetooth audio playback, is water resistant, and has a rugged, drop-proof construction.
+Available in blue, gray, black and red – and more affordable than ever, at $80 – the Wonderboom 2 speaker by Ultimate Ears is remarkably compact and portable, yet offers 13 hours of Bluetooth audio playback, is water resistant, and has a rugged, drop-proof construction.
 It also floats, so there's no need to worry is you drop it in the swimming pool.

 Oversize volume up and down buttons take up much of the front of the speaker, making it really easy to adjust the audio levels, and there's a useful fabric hook on top to clip it to your backpack, or maybe hang it up in the middle of a tent.